 Widespread changes in demand for grid services, retirement of carbon emitting resources, and integration of variable energy resources represent a major transition for the power system.
 While individual utilities have standards to ensure adequacy in isolation, the patchwork of individual planning among interconnected entities may leave a region inadequate.
-Part of this risk may come from unrealistic regional capacity assumptions or over-reliance on shared market resources.
-Additionally, capacity resources can take time to build out and insufficient market and price signals may not result in the required supply.
-Planning in isolation may also fail to account for opportunities in meeting resource needs given geographically or temporally diverse demand and supply.
+Part of this risk comes from potentially unrealistic regional assumptions and an over-reliance on shared market resources.
+Additionally, market prices may not always provide an adequate signal to build power resources in time to meet market needs.
 The goal of WRAP is to ensure adequate resources exist among load serving entities in the WECC.
 The WRAP includes two major programs: a Forward Showing Program and an Operational Program.
-The Forward Showing Program involves the analysis of supply and demand to identify capacity resources across participants during times of need.
+The Forward Showing Program involves the analysis of supply and demand to identify capacity requirements for each entity in future seasons.
+The Operational Program is a structure for pre-arranging access to resources across participants during times of need.
 We plan to make a recommendation regarding whether or not to join the WRAP to our Public Utility Board before the end of 2022.
-We conduct a preliminary analysis to understand how future resource decisions might align with our WRAP forward-showing requirements if we were to join.
+In this IRP, we conduct a preliminary analysis to understand how each portfolio we consider might affect our WRAP forward-showing position.